jengel3/InstaBetter/README.md

 - Fix crash when liking videos
 - Fix double confirmation when liking some photos
 - Add repost button to action menu

+### Release 1.5.6
+- Add support for Instagram 7.19
+- Fix crash related to timestamps
+- Fix pictures not saving/sharing, sometimes crashing

+### Release 1.6.0
+- Add link parsing.
+Allows you to click any link within a comment or post in Instagram.

 ## Building
 * Setup [theos](http://iphonedevwiki.net/index.php/Theos/Setup) on your system.